grounded/afterburnercms/documentation/architecture.md

 #### Commands

 Inside our business logic, we also have what are called `commands`.
 These are use case objects.
-In short, though, they are Plain Old Ruby Objects (*PORO*s) that take as arguments the different objects that they plan to act upon, and provide a `call` method to trigger its run.
+In short, though, they are Plain Old Ruby Objects (*POROs*) that take as arguments the different objects that they plan to act upon, and provide a `call` method to trigger its run.
 They provide a logical way to group the functionality or use cases of Afterburner (and of your application, too) *as it relates to the business logic of the app*.
 Note that this is not the layer that interfaces with either user- or data-facing APIs; it just implements the sometimes-complex rules that govern the relationships between the entities.
 These are stored inside `/core/commands`.

 ### Delivery